eProsima/agile-hri/hri_stt/README.md

   This parameter is mandatory.

 - `vad` (string, default: "silero"):
   VAD selection.
-Wheter to use the integrated VAD of the microphone or load an external one.
+Whether to use the integrated VAD of the microphone or load an external one.
   Options: silero, mic.

 - `config_file` (string, default: "noise_config.json")